technomancy/emacs-starter-kit/README.markdown

 Libraries from ELPA (http://tromey.com/elpa) are preferred when available since dependencies are handled automatically, and the burden to update them is removed from the user.

+See TODO for a list of libraries that are pending submission to ELPA.

 ## Contributing